nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

 > What is the world's smallest C# program?

 ## Questions
-If you are anything like me, this question only raises more questions:
+If you are anything like me this question only raises more questions:

 - Smallest in what way?
   - Bytes?
 I doubt I can beat [Michal Strehovský](https://twitter.com/mstrehovsky)s